Internal Boeing messages show disdain for regulators, 'clowns' who designed 737 Max jet

 A week later, the company fired CEO Dennis A. Muilenburg.

-The plane maker just this week changed its tack on simulator training, saying it would recommend that pilots do the training before they resume flying the 737 Max — a major shift from its longheld position that pilots only needed computer-based training, Reuters reported.
+The plane maker just this week changed its tack on simulator training, saying it would recommend that pilots do the training before they resume flying the 737 Max — a major shift from a position it has held long that pilots only needed computer-based training, Reuters reported.

 The FAA said Thursday that it is continuing to work with international regulators to review proposed changes to the aircraft, and that it has set no time frame for when the work will be finished.